birthed-by-the-necrophage/bbtnp-hugo-source/content/post/session-13-battle-of-the-corpselvator.md

 This leaves the situation looking not-great for Ovek and Flynn, but Marvus unexpectedly discovers a *will to live* and is soon back up and fighting.
 Impressed by this, the rest of the party does a quick inventory of their own forgotten Thulian abilities.

 Flynn *webs* Over-Captain Kliax and Eld Warrior #1, and Ovek moves in to help Marvus with Cadet-Killman Nashool and Eld Warrior #2.
-After some DM confusion about who exactly is standing where (inflicted by his own "no miniatures" plan,) the battle soon enters its mop up and looting phases.
+After some DM confusion about who exactly is standing where (inflicted by his own "no miniatures" plan,) the battle soon enters its mop-up and looting phases.
 Over-Captain Kliax is slain while attempting to retreat.

 You'd think this all would be enough for one session, but no, there's more!

-The party decides that before they leave, they'd better shut down the second and third floors control rooms.
+The party decides that before they leave, they'd better shut down the second and third floor control rooms.
 They need to do it quickly, which means increased risk of being sucked into another INTERDIMENSIONAL RIFT.

 So they decide make the attempt from as safe a distance as possible.
 Marvus quaffs a *levitate* potion (first potion use in the campaign?) allowing him to attack the huge bay window from outside the building.
 It immediately shatters.
 The explosion of glass shards sends him back to zero hit points, this time with no remaining *will to live*.

 He's brought inside the bubble car, which Ovek uses to thoroughly *fireball* both control rooms through the newly broken window.
-Flynn significantly enhances the effect of the fireballs with a stream of bubble car/plasma welder fuel.
+Flynn significantly enhances the effect of the *fireballs* with a stream of bubble car/plasma welder fuel.

 The control rooms are soon reduced to nothing but cinders.
 A reverberating sigh of relief  from the fourth floor implies that the plan was successful.